Skip to content

 Preparing for an electric in-floor heating installation requires careful planning, precise execution, and attention to detail.
 By following these steps, builders can be sure that the heating system is installed correctly and provides efficient and reliable warmth for years to come.

 With the growing popularity of in-floor heating, mastering these preparation techniques will be a valuable skill for builders looking to stay ahead in the industry.
+View our range of floor heating mats and underfloor heating cables.

 Previous article Tips for architects who want to incorporate heated floors in their designs